jowariak/jowariak.github.io/content/publications/conference-paper7/index.md

 ---
-title: 'A Light-weight Cropland Mapping Model Using Satellite Imagery'
+title: 'FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Maya Haj Hussain
-  - Diaa Addeen Abuhani
 - admin
+- Alexa Friedman
+- Sydney Evans
+- Rachel Klein
-  - Mohamed ElMohandes
+- Runzi Wang
+- Katherine E. Manz
-  - Imran Zualkernan
+- Kaley Beins
+- David Q. Andrews
-  - Tarig Ali
+- Elizabeth Bondi-Kelly

 # Author notes (optional)
 #author_notes:
  # - 'Equal contribution'
   #- 'Equal contribution'

-date: '2023-07-27T00:00:00Z'
+date: '2026-03-01T00:00:00Z'

 # Schedule page publish date (NOT publication's date).
 #publishDate: '2017-01-01T00:00:00Z'